 For years, plumbers and handymen have argued over which is best for your home’s plumbing: PVC or copper piping.
 Like any two-option scenario, each has their own pros and cons, but there is no need to worry, Ohio Buckeye Plumbing is here to help!
-We put together some pros and cons for you so you can figure it out more easily (or give us a call, and we can help you decide further).
+We put together some pros and cons for you so you can reach a decision on your own.
+If you aren’t sure what would work best for your situation, call our experts at (440) 283-9377, and we can help you decide which pipe fits your needs.

 Copper pipes were once the only option for in-home plumbing, so most older homes have copper pipe systems already set up.
-Copper is a strong, flexible, and naturally- occurring metal that can be used to form pipes with very thin walls that are still very strong.
-It’s often a professional’s first choice, but there are some downsides (like adding a bad taste to your water that you might not be a fan of).
+Copper is a long-lasting and flexible metal that can be used to form pipes with very thin walls that are still very strong.
+It’s often a professional’s first choice, but there are some downsides like adding a metallic taste to your water.

 PVC (polyvinyl chloride) is a strong, lightweight, and durable plastic compound that plumbers have used as pipes for years.
 This plumbing material is the main alternative in most new homes and is especially favored to help with reduction of theft and gutting of vacant homes.

 And as always if you are still unsure or would like a professional opinion, call your local plumber.
-For more information on copper and PVC pipes, or any plumbing needs call Ohio Buckeye Plumbing today.
+For more information on copper and PVC pipes, or any plumbing needs call Ohio Buckeye Plumbing today at (440) 283-9377.